technologiestiftung/umweltatlas-masterportal-v3/addons/wfsAnalyzer/README.md

   or `mode: "area"` on a layer with no area attribute.
 The tool stays usable.
 * Presets are **re-applied every time the layer is selected**, so returning to a layer resets it to the preset rather than to what was last picked by hand.
+  That is why a preset's `analyseAttribute` leaves only itself in the select — a choice made by hand would only last until the next switch.
+The select stays, as everywhere else in this form, but switched off and without the arrow that would promise a choice — and without the empty option that would unset what is set.
+A preset naming an attribute the layer does not have changes nothing: the full list stays, and the select works as usual.
 * A preset never starts an analysis and never loads the filter values — the expensive requests stay behind the user's own click.